 You’ll also want to look over to ensure that the oil, hydraulic fuel and coolant levels aren’t too low and that none of these liquids are leaking.

 OSHA also advises executing an inspection of the lift itself.
 That means analyzing the condition of:

 - Operating and emergency controls

 - Hydraulic, pneumatic, electrical, fuel and air systems

 - Any loose or missing parts

 If any of the parts above appear defective, make sure that you let your workers know and take steps right away to fix the issue.
 If you have any questions about how to conduct these examinations, don’t hesitate to look over OSHA’s fact sheet on aerial lifts.

-You may also want to consider downloading IndustrySafe’s mobile app.
-This safety software will enable you to use a pre-built checklist or your own, upload pictures and can be used with or without internet access.
-Sign up for a free trial of IndustrySafe’s mobile app.
+You may also want to consider downloading IndustrySafe’s mobile app to record your inspection findings.
+This safety software will enable you to use pre-built checklists, or use your own, upload pictures and work with or without internet access.
 It’s also compatible with iPhones and Android phones.
+Sign up for a free trial of IndustrySafe’s mobile app today.